dragoncoder047/aelith/ROADMAP.md

 ## DONE

+* [X] add 2.5D sprite stacking
+  * [X] add pause menu control that can enable/disable the shader for lag reasons
 * [X] debug menu via pause menu for magic functions
 * [X] Add indication when button is being pressed in control hints (for streams and stuff...)
 * [X] Change call/cc controls to not have simple radius, you click on objects to select or deselect them